Justin Johnson, MD

 Dr. Justin Johnson has expertise in military and Veteran mental health, complex co-occurring medical and psychiatric disorders, and psychodynamic psychotherapy.

 Dr. Johnson is a board-certified psychiatrist and serves as HopeWay’s Director of Veteran Services.
-He has expertise in military and Veteran mental health, the care of patients with complex co-occurring medical and psychiatric disorders, and psychodynamic psychotherapy.
+He has expertise in PTSD and TBI, men’s mental health, military and Veteran mental health, the care of patients with complex co-occurring medical and psychiatric disorders, and psychotherapy.
 Previously, he treated patients at the Durham VA’s Iraq and Afghanistan combat Veteran clinic.
 He is currently an Assistant Consulting Professor of Psychiatry at Duke University School of Medicine, where he supervises Duke trainees.
 In addition to HopeWay and Duke, Dr. Johnson currently serves in the U.S. Army Reserve, has deployed in support of several operations, and is interested in military medicine.
 He continues to publish in academic journals and is a regularly invited speaker at conferences on the topic of psychiatric care for the combat Veteran.
-Dr. Johnson is also involved in the North Carolina Psychiatric Association, where he serves on the Executive Council as a North Carolina American Psychiatric Association (APA) Assembly Representative.

 Born and raised in North Carolina, Dr. Johnson attended UNC-Chapel Hill, followed by medical school at Johns Hopkins.
 He completed his psychiatry residency at the Massachusetts General Hospital and McLean Hospital combined program at Harvard Medical School.
-Dr. Johnson served as the Chief Resident at Harvard, where he became interested in patients with complicated medical and psychiatric disorders.
-Moving back home to North Carolina after residency, he completed a fellowship in Psychosomatic Medicine at UNC Hospitals, working extensively in the medical and surgical hospitals, intensive care settings, the Burn ICU, and the UNC Cancer Center.
+Dr. Johnson served as the Chief Resident at Harvard before moving back home to North Carolina to complete a fellowship in Psychosomatic Medicine at UNC Hospitals.
+There he developed expertise in patients with complex medical-psychiatric disorders such as TBI.
+In addition, he has expertise in PTSD and is trained in Cognitive Processing Therapy (CPT), one of the few evidence-based therapies proven to treat PTSD.
+He is one of a limited number of psychiatrists trained in an evidence-based psychotherapy for PTSD.
 He has also trained in psychodynamic psychotherapy at the Psychoanalytic Center of the Carolinas.

 Dr. Johnson’s treatment approach involves careful attention to medical and psychiatric concerns with an emphasis on holistic care.
 As a physician, he has the ability to prescribe medications, if necessary, but incorporates psychotherapy, exercise, and holistic approaches, when appropriate, to get patients well.